Visiting Yellowstone National Park With Children

 If you look right in the middle of the photo, you’ll see a Bald Eagle.
-Everyone and I mean everyone pulled over and stopped to get this shot – only to be stopped by the Park Rangers.
+Everyone, and I mean everyone, pulled over and stopped to get this shot – only to be stopped by the Park Rangers.
 It’s against their policy to stop in the middle of the road for anything!
-I wished my photo turned out better.
+I wish my photo had turned out better.
 But that white spot is a Bald Eagle!

 Geysers after geysers.
 So many fountains to see along the path.
 I really can’t remember, but that might be Old Faithful behind me.